Skip to content

 We visited this coffeeshop located along Kovan Road on a Sunday afternoon which had gone through a new management (previously known as Jin Hock Food Place and later Yong May Food and Beverage) and now known as The Coffeeshop By Yaowarat (and the Yaowarat Thai Kway Chap Food Outlet is just two doors away…).

-This coffeeshop is the place where you could always see long queues along the pavement for its Char Kway Teow and Fried Oysters in the weekends.
+This coffeeshop is the place where you can always see long queues along the pavement for its Char Kway Teow and Fried Oysters on the weekends.

 We Tried The Chicken Cutlet Ban Mian And Braised Pork Rice

-Most stalls were not opened except for the Ban Mee Stall which was enjoying order after order and this Pig Trotter Rice Stall which looked like they were ready to open for business.
+Most stalls were not open except for the Ban Mee Stall which was enjoying order after order and this Pig Trotter Rice Stall which looked like they were ready to open for business.

 We tried the Chicken Cutlet Ban Mian (Dry) from the Ng Kuan Pan Mee stall.
 They have other options like Fried Pork (Dry) and Fish Cutlet (Dry) as well as Signature Ban Mian (Dry), Spinach Soup (Soup), Mee Hoon Kueh (Soup) and You Mian (Soup).